^

 Pharmacokinetics

-Pharmacokinetics Agrenoks with gradual release does not change from food intake.
+The pharmacokinetics of Agrenox with gradual release are not affected by food intake.
 The distribution of dipyridamole is observed in many organs due to its high lipophilicity.
-The active phase of distribution when administered intravenously does not differ from oral administration.
+The active phase of distribution with intravenous administration of the drug does not differ from oral administration.

-The process of deducing dipyridamole is divided into two phases.
+The elimination process of dipyridamole is divided into two phases.
 The predominant half-life is 40 minutes, and the final half-life is 13 hours.
 Repeated use of the drug does not cause its accumulation in the body.

 Dosing and administration

-Use of the agrenox during pregnancy
+Use Agrenoxa during pregnancy

 Contraindications

-Side effects of the agrenox
+Side effects Agrenoxa

 Overdose